erinabila/erinabila/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 Currently a Software Engineer II at Intuit
+🔭 Previously a Software Engineer II at Intuit
-⚡ Computer Science student graduated from York University
+⚡ Computer Science graduate from York University
-🤔 My experience involves Front-end, Back-end, and Data Engineering
-📫 How to reach me at erin.abila99@gmail.com
+🤔 My experience involves Full Stack Engineering with a preference for backend development 📫 How to reach me at erin.abila99@gmail.com